How safe are full face snorkel masks or are they dangerous to use?

 How safe is snorkeling?

-Firstly, how safe is snorkeling, what ever the equipment being used?
-The main point about snorkel safety is about knowing your limitations.
+The main point about snorkel safety is knowing your limitations.
 I would always recommend to at least be able to swim before you try snorkeling.

 Snorkel safety is about snorkeling within your limitations and supervising children when they are first learning the sport.
 It’s important to be a competent and confident swimmer to snorkel.